tobiasbriones/microprocessors---cp-unah-is911/arduino-sensors-and-motors/index.md

 `setup` the motor speed is set to $$30RPM$$.
 In the `loop` the value of the potentiometer is read and the difference in reading is calculated with respect to the previous one in order to move the motor with that difference.

+## Conclusion

+Documentation and small example projects were provided on various infrared sensors and motors or actuators on Arduino as well as wireless Bluetooth connectivity.